Wikia/app/extensions/wikia/GlobalWatchlist/GlobalWatchlist.md

 The digest is then prepared and sent out to them.
 At that point those rows are deleted from the `global_watchlist` table, and the corresponding rows in the local watchlist tables have their `wl_notificationtimestamp` fields set to null (which means the user will be notified about the next change going forward).

+If a user ever unsubscribes from the Weekly Digest, or unsubscribes from all email from Wikia, all of their rows will be deleted from the `global_watchlist` table.
+New rows will not be added for them until they resubscribe, and any scheduled jobs to send out the Weekly Digest for that user will not actually send out the digest.

+Logging and stats for the Weekly Digest can be found [here](https://kibana.wikia-inc.com/index.html#/dashboard/elasticsearch/Weekly%20Digest)